divyakhanolkar/Projects/AgenticAI/1-BlogGeneration/README.md

 ## Overview

 This project implements an AI-powered **Blog Generation Workflow** that integrates various tools such as **LangChain**, **LangGraph**, and **Streamlit**.
-The goal is to generate blog posts automatically by first searching the web, summarizing the content, and then using an AI model to write a detailed blog based on that summary.
+The goal is to generate blog posts automatically by first searching the web, summarizing the content, and then using a LLM to write a detailed blog based on that summary.
 Additionally, a human-in-the-loop feedback mechanism is integrated to refine the blog post based on user input.

 ## Approach